Department of Aerospace Engineering and Mechanics

 At the graduate level, the Department of Aerospace Engineering and Mechanics (AEM) offers programs of study leading to a Master of Science in Aerospace Engineering and Mechanics (MSAEM) or a Doctor of Philosophy (PhD).
 Our mission is to serve society by educating the next generation of engineers and by creating innovative aerospace and mechanics knowledge to meet the technological challenges of the future.

-The AEM department maintains and has access to excellent research laboratory and computing facilities.
-Two subsonic wind tunnels, two supersonic wind tunnels, and a water tunnel are available for experimental aerodynamics and fundamental fluid dynamics research.
-Two large-scale and multiple small-scale vacuum chambers are available for in-space propulsion- and spacecraft (CubeSat)-related research.
-In addition to traditional instrumentation, state-of-the-art laser-based diagnostics systems are available to support the research in the wind and water tunnels, as well as the ongoing space propulsion-related research being conducted by AEM faculty and students.
+The AEM department maintains and has access to excellent research laboratories—including wind tunnels, a water tunnel, vacuum chambers, and several structural testing machines—and computing facilities related research.
+In addition to traditional instrumentation, state-of-the-art equipment such as laser-based diagnostics systems (particle image velocimetry and laser induced fluorescence), are available to support the aerodynamic- and propulsion- and space-related research by the AEM faculty and students.
 Laboratory facilities for the design, fabrication, and testing of unmanned aerials systems (UASs) are also available as part of the Remote Sensing Center.

 Faculty